fivetran/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

       docker run -it -e MY_DATABASE_PASSWORD=<YOUR_DATABASE_PASSWORD> -e GX_CLOUD_ACCESS_TOKEN=<YOUR_ACCESS_TOKEN> -e GX_CLOUD_ORGANIZATION_ID=<YOUR_ORGANIZATION_ID> greatexpectations/agent:stable
       ```

-   When running the GX Agent in another Docker-based service, including Kubernetes, ECS, ACI, and GCE, use the service's instructions to set and provide environment variables to the running container.
+   When running the GX Agent in another container-based service, including Kubernetes, ECS, ACI, and GCE, use the service's instructions to set and provide environment variables to the running container.

    When using environment variable substitution in a read-only deployment, set the environment variable in the environment where the GX Core Python client is running.